-The referenced account is currently locked out and may not be logged on to.
+Solution of error the referenced account is currently locked out and may not be logged on to #

 Navigate to the Active Directory server or any management server which has the Remote Server Administration Tools (RSAT) installed and the Powershell Active Directory module imported.
 If the Powershell Active Directory module is not imported, import it by running the below command.